-Asdan Personal Development Course offers imaginative ways of developing, recording and certificating a wide range of young people's certificating a wide range of young people's personal qualities, abilities and achievements, as well as introducing them to new activities and challenges.
-Modules include Communication, The Community, Sport & Leisure, Home Management, The Environment, Number Handling, Health & Survival, World of Work, Science & Technology, The Wider World, Expressive Arts and Beliefs & Values.
+Asdan Personal Development Course offers Asdan Personal Development Course otters imaginative ways of developing, recording and certificating a wide range of young people's personal qualities, abilities and achievements, as well as introducing them to new activities and challenges.
+Modules include Communication, The Community, Sport & Leisure, Home Management, The Environment, Number Handling, Health & Survival, World of Work, Science & Technology, The Wider World.
+Expressive Arts and Beliefs & The Wider World, Expressive Arts and Beliefs & Values.
 All the programmes link to nationally recognised qualifications.